FernandoAcTr/node-express-cli/README.md

 ## Usage

-You only have to execute `npm install -g @express/cli` an then use
+You only have to execute `npm install -g node-express-cli` an then use

 ```
-@express/cli init
+node-express-cli init
 ```

-use `@express/cli --help` to see a list of commands
+use `node-express-cli --help` to see a list of commands